1. Install KCM

 Pay & install license

-Upgrade to the Pro plan to unlock multi-cluster management, unlimited users, advanced diagnostics, and enterprise integrations.
+Upgrade to Pro to unlock multi-cluster management, unlimited users, advanced diagnostics, and enterprise integrations.

-- Head over to the pricing page and click Subscribe.
-Complete the checkout form with your billing details.
+- Go to the pricing page and click Subscribe.

-- Once payment is confirmed, you'll receive an email with your license key and a link to the customer portal.
+- Once payment is confirmed, you’ll receive an email with your license key (and customer portal details).

-- In the KCM web console, sign in as an administrator and open Settings > License, then pick the Update tab.
+- In the KCM web console, open Settings > License, then go to the Update tab.

 - Select your preferred input method:

-- File (.kcmlic): Click Browse, choose the license file from the email, and press Upload.
+- File: choose the license file and press Upload.

-- Copy / Paste: Switch the toggle and paste the raw license token if your environment blocks file uploads.
+- Copy / Paste: paste the raw license token if file uploads are blocked.

-- KCM validates the signature and restarts premium modules automatically.
-Confirm that the status badge now reads "Pro" and that Cluster Diagnostics is available.
+- KCM validates the signature and enables premium modules automatically.
+Confirm the status shows “Pro”.

 Create a group

-- Click the blue ADD button to create a new entry.
+- Click ADD to create a new group.

-cloud_prod) and pick the color that will identify the group. - Confirm with OK, then press ENTER on the new card to dive into the group workspace.
+cloud_prod) and select a color. - Confirm, then press ENTER on the new card to open the group workspace.

 Register Kafka clusters

-You can register up to five clusters on the Pro plan.
-Enterprise plans support unlimited Kafka clusters.
+Pro supports up to five clusters.
+Enterprise supports unlimited Kafka clusters.

 3. Explore the web console